gtoxlili/quantifiable-swap/README.md

   - The resulting binary will be at dist/quantifiable-swap.

 ### 3. Deployment & Launch
+1. GitHub Actions Automated Deployment
+   - Configure repository Secrets and Variables
+   - Push code to main branch to trigger automatic build
+   - Actions will compile, deploy and start service via PM2

-1. Manual Deployment
+2. Manual Deployment
    - Upload the dist/quantifiable-swap binary and your config.yaml to your server.
    - Navigate to the directory and run ./quantifiable-swap to start; you can use PM2, Supervisor, etc. for process management.

-2. Automated Deployment via Taskfile
+3. Automated Deployment via Taskfile
    - Configure REMOTE_ADDRESS, REMOTE_DIR, etc. in Taskfile.yml.
    - Run » task deploy-binary (or the default » task) to automatically upload the binary and start it under PM2.
    - If needed, run » task deploy-config to deploy your configuration file.